Administering RabbitMQ Users and Permissions: A Command-Line Guide

 When setting up a new service account or administrator, you must create the user and assign an initial password.

-rabbitmqctl add_user api_user securepass
+rabbitmqctl add_user api_user 'replace-with-a-long-random-password'

 3. Modifying User Tags (Roles)